NAMI HelpLine

 Low sodium blood levels (symptoms of low sodium levels may include headache, weakness, difficulty concentrating and remembering), teeth grinding, angle closure glaucoma (symptoms of angle closure glaucoma may include eye pain, changes in vision, swelling or redness in or around eye), serotonin syndrome (symptoms may include shivering, diarrhea, confusion, severe muscle tightness, fever, seizures, and death), seizure, QT prolongation and ventricular arrhythmia including Torsades de Pointes (changes in the electrical activity of your heart; symptoms may include fast, slow or irregular heartbeat, shortness of breath, and dizziness or fainting)

 SSRI antidepressants including fluoxetine may increase the risk of bleeding events.
-Combined use of aspirin, nonsteroidal anti-inflammatory drugs (e.g., ibuprofen, naproxen), warfarin, and other anti-coagulants may increase this risk.
-This may include symptoms such as gums that bleed more easily, nose bleed, or gastrointestinal bleeding.
-Some cases have been life threatening.
+This may include symptoms such as gums that bleed more easily, increased/longer-lasting nose bleeds, or gastrointestinal bleeding.
+Using fluoxetine with aspirin, nonsteroidal anti-inflammatory drugs (e.g., ibuprofen, naproxen), warfarin, and/or other anti-coagulants may increase this risk even more.

 Are There Any Risks For Taking Fluoxetine For Long Periods Of Time?